imrenagi/imrenagi-website/content/courses/inse4101-software-instrumentation-bootcamp/registration.md

 ## Registration

-Registration will be opened on 28th March 2024.
+Registration will be opened on 28th February 2024.
 To apply, please follow the following steps:

 1. Read the [program introduction]({{< ref "about.md" >}} "Program Introduction"), [syllabus]({{< ref "syllabus.md" >}} "Syllabus"), and [terms and conditions]({{< ref "tnc.md" >}} "Terms and Condition")